Kim Yeon-koung: Korean V-League (2005–2009)

 During her first professional season, Kim contributed to Heungkuk Life becoming the champions of the Korean League.
 She received every award available, including the 'New Face Award', 'Regular Season MVP', 'Final Championship MVP', 'Best Scorer', 'Best Spiker', and 'Best Server'.
 However, she had to receive surgery in her right knee afterwards.
 Before fully recovering from the surgery, she participated in the 2006 World Championship and 2006 Asian Games.
-Mid-competition, she suffered from serious feet pain as an aftereffect of the surgery.
+Mid-competition, she suffered from serious foot pain as an aftereffect of the surgery.

 Heungkuk Life became the reigning champion of the 2006–07 season with the help of Kim.
 The team achieved the feat of being 1st place in the regular season and winning the finals for two years in a row.
-Kim was selected as the MVP for both the regular season and championship, and was also the best spiker of the regular season.
-Immediately afterwards, she again received articular cartilage surgery.
+Kim was selected as the MVP for both the regular season and championship and was also the best spiker of the regular season.
+Immediately afterward, she again received articular cartilage surgery.
 After a few months of recovery, she participated in the World Cup and played full-time.

 While she contributed to her team finishing 1st place in the 2007–08 regular season, thus receiving the MVP, her team was defeated by GS Caltex in the finals.
-She finished the season with the highest success rate yet of 47.59%, becoming best spiker of the league for three consecutive seasons.
-She received another knee surgery soon after, forcing her to miss the Olympic Qualification for the Beijing Olympics.
+She finished the season with the highest success rate yethe received another knee surgery soon after, forcing her to miss the Olympic Qualification for the Beijing Olympics.
 South Korea was not qualified as a result.